For a long time, I thought the French olive oil I was buying in the supermarket here in Paris was terrific. Then I had two surprises:

 I met the people who were actually making their own olive oil.
 It tasted much better than anything I found in the supermarket.
-Sure, the price was higher (the equivalent of a week of macchiatos at Starbucks), but so was the taste and quality.
+Sure, the price was higher (the equivalent of a week of macchiatos at Starbucks), but so were the taste and quality.
 An added benefit: I knew exactly where the olives were grown and pressed, and had met the people who did all the work.

 The first artisanal olive oil I purchased was from the Moulin Paradis.
-Mr. and Mrs. Paradis had a stand at a Paris food fair and would always take the time to explain how they made their oil, its specific characteristics and insist I taste it.
+Mr. and Mrs. Paradis had a stand at a Paris food fair and would always take the time to explain how they made their oil, and its specific characteristics and insist I taste it.
 It’s a real family affair: today the two sons have taken over, jazzed up the label a bit from their parents’ version, and won some awards in olive oil competitions.

 -Why French artisanal olive oil rocks

 French artisanal olive oil tastes so much better than the brands sold in grocery stores that once you taste it you’ll look forward to eating your vegetables.
 A meat-and-potatoes friend did: his wife couldn’t get him to eat more vegetables even though heart disease ran in his family.
 When he tasted a fantastic artisanal olive oil from La Vallée des Baux, suddenly he looked forward to his tomato mozzarella salad.